Logotipo

 The deletion process is instantaneous.
 I open my banking app, find the virtual card, and tap “Delete.”
 Within seconds, that card number becomes completely inactive.
 Any future attempts to charge it will fail immediately.

-Here’s my current system: every subscription gets its own virtual card with a limit slightly above the monthly fee.
-If I want to cancel, I delete the card.
-If the service tries to charge me after cancellation, the payment fails.
-It’s foolproof.
+A practical system: every subscription gets its own virtual card with a limit slightly above the monthly fee.
+To cancel, delete the card.
+If the service tries to charge after cancellation, the payment fails automatically.

 Why Are Virtual Cards Better for Online Shopping?